Marollen: Early history

+The area now occupied by the Marolles lay, during the Middle Ages, in the first circumvallation of Brussels.
 The first mention of a Walsche Plaetse (1328), literally "Walloon Place", probably indicates an early presence of French-speaking traders and craftsmen in the neighbourhood, as it was a logical arrival place for migrants from the south.
 In 1405, a fire broke out in the neighbourhood and destroyed some 2,400 homes.

+At the end of the 16th century, the part of the Marolles crossed by the Rue des Minimes/Minimenstraat, called Bovendael at that time, was frequented by prostitutes.
+Lepers were also exiled to this area, and from 1691, they were cared for by the Apostoline sisters, a religious congregation from which the toponym Marolles is thought to be derived (from Mariam Colentes in Latin ("those who honour the Virgin Mary"), later contracted to Maricolles/Marikollen, and finally Marolles/Marollen).
+The sisters' presence was short-lived, as they relocated in 1715 to the Quai au Foin/Hooikaai in the Quays or Sainte-Catherine/Sint-Katelijne Quarter.
+Their name, however, remained attached to their old district, with the current Rue de Montserrat/Montserratstraat being called Op de Marollen in Brusselian.

 In the 17th and 18th centuries, the nobility and the bourgeoisie of Brussels built mansions along the Rue Haute/Hoogstraat.
 The Marolles became a working class district in the succeeding centuries.